How AI agents should install, configure, and use Lore to maintain shared context across tools and machines.

 search("authentication user feedback", project: "backend-rewrite")

 Use research only when you need to cross-reference multiple sources or synthesize findings.
 It runs asynchronously (returns a job_id — poll research_status for results) and makes 10-30 internal LLM calls.
+When a project brief exists, the research agent uses it as a warm-start — fewer turns, more focused results.

 research("What do we know about authentication approaches?")